 Final Thoughts

-Since this process is so time-sensitive, we hope that you can get on the ball right away to remove excess moisture, odors, and stains from the memory foam.
+Because this process is so time-sensitive, we hope you could get on the ball right away to remove excess moisture, odors, and stains from the memory foam.
 The effectiveness depends on a few factors like the amount of urine, the size of the memory foam product, and how old the urine spot is.

-So, if there was a mishap, we hope that we have helped you sort things out and that your or your pet’s memory foam can stay in pristine condition for years to come.
+So, if there was a mishap, we surely hope we helped you sort things out.
+Hopefully, your or your pet’s memory foam can stay in pristine condition for years to come.

 Featured Image Credit: luigicora, Pixabay